 - Those who initially trigger or annoy you.
 ‘I made it my mission to get to know these people over the last 2 years and some have turned out to be my closest friends or clients today!’ says Liv.
 Here’s the thing about those people – often they annoy you because they’re being a mirror, reflecting the parts of you back that you either don’t like or haven’t yet accepted about yourself.
 Or, even would like to be more of!
 For example, ‘the loud annoying one who always shouts out’.
 On reflection, it may just be because we wish we could be that expressed / vocal, brave and not care what anyone else thinks of us.
 Make sense?

 - Those who inspire you & make you want to uplevel in some way / do new things / get out of your comfort zone.
 These could be people doing something similar to you and are just a few steps ahead or people doing something completely different but have peaked your interest in some way, e.g. shared something on social media.

-NOTE: this is by no means an exclusive or exhaustive list, only my opinion at this point in time of writing.
+This is by no means an exclusive or exhaustive list.

 - Don’t be stuck on only one group of people.
 I’ve created multiple groups around me – from school, uni, dance, fitness, coaching, personal development, spiritual events and other common interest groups – in person and online

 - Get social.
 Take up a new hobby, or if a ‘lack of time’ is one of your things then just start speaking to people you already come across on a daily basis, e.g. in a gym changing room – I’ve had some of the best post-workout conversations there.
 At the very least start going through your friend list and check in on people you haven’t had contact with in a while.
 See what they’re up to.
 If its anything interesting, perhaps suggest a coffee/catch up